-We believe our business serves an important social function at its core: we assist what we believe to be first-time and low down-payment borrowers achieve their goals of home ownership, and access to home ownership is central to our customers and the communities we serve.
-Our business puts us at the intersection of home access and home affordability wherein we help borrowers overcome the down payment hurdle of buying homes.
+We believe our business serves an important social function at its core: we assist what we believe to be first-time and low down-payment borrowers in achieving their goals of home ownership, and access to home ownership is central to our customers and the communities we serve.
+Our business puts us at the intersection of home access and home affordability whereby we help borrowers to overcome the down payment hurdle of buying homes.
 We also provide private capital to take on first loss ahead of taxpayers.
-As discussed in our Proxy Statement Summary, we are focused on minimizing the environmental impact of our operations and furthering social objectives through our business and relationships with our employees, customers and communities.